 - Amazon offers a 1 day cookie which is extremely small time frame in the terms of other affiliate networks, but seeing as its Amazon, during times like Christmas you may get somebody to click over from your site for a $5 book and they end up doing $2000 worth of Christmas shopping all of which you will see commissions for.

 - Generating Ads is extremely easy.
 There is also a boatload of 3rd party products, WordPress plugins, WordPress themes ect.. dedicated to increasing your Amazon conversions.

 - Amazon is pretty lenient with how you decide to push the ads.
 There aren’t nearly as strict as Google.

-- Although Amazon is definitely easier then other affiliate programs, selling things online is still the hardest thing to do.
+- Although Amazon is definitely easier than other affiliate programs, selling things online is still the hardest thing to do.